kahboom/nerdycode.com/src/posts/2020/web-components.md

 }
 ```

-We'll add create these functions outside of the constructor, but still inside of the class, because we need to be able to access the scope:
+We'll create these functions outside of the constructor, but still inside of the class, because we need to be able to access the scope:

 ```js
 class MyCounter extends HTMLElement {